Here’s The Short Version on Orlando Wedding DJ Pricing

 -lots of fun, luxury, creative

-high-energy, formal
+-cool, high-energy, formal

 -casual, unique, hip